Mumps: Common symptoms

-The incubation period, the time between the start of infection and when symptoms begin to show, is about 7–25 days, averaging 16–18 days.
+The incubation period, the time between the start of an infection and when symptoms begin to show, is about 7–25 days, averaging 16–18 days.
 20–40% of infections are asymptomatic or are restricted to mild respiratory symptoms, sometimes with a fever.
 Over the course of the disease, three distinct phases are recognized: prodromal, early acute, and established acute.
 The prodromal phase typically has non-specific, mild symptoms such as a low-grade fever, headache, malaise, muscle pain, loss of appetite, and sore throat.
 In the early acute phase, as the mumps virus spreads throughout the body, systemic symptoms emerge.
 Most commonly, parotitis occurs during this time period.
 During the established acute phase, orchitis, meningitis, and encephalitis may occur, and these conditions are responsible for the bulk of mumps morbidity.

 The parotid glands are salivary glands situated on the sides of the mouth in front of the ears.
 Inflammation of them, called parotitis, is the most common mumps symptom and occurs in about 90% of symptomatic cases and 60–70% of total infections.
 During mumps parotitis, usually both the left and right parotid glands experience painful swelling, with unilateral swelling in a small percentage of cases.
 Parotitis occurs 2–3 weeks after exposure to the virus, within two days of developing symptoms, and usually lasts 2–3 days, but it may last as long as a week or longer.

 In 90% of parotitis cases, swelling on one side is delayed rather than both sides swelling in unison.
 The parotid duct, which is the opening that provides saliva from the parotid glands to the mouth, may become red, swollen, and filled with fluid.
 Parotitis is usually preceded by local tenderness and occasionally earache.
 Other salivary glands, namely the submandibular, and sublingual glands, may also swell.
 Inflammation of these glands is rarely the only symptom.

 Complications

-Outside of the salivary glands, inflammation of the testes, called orchitis, is the most common symptom infection.
+Outside of the salivary glands, inflammation of the testes, called orchitis, is the most common symptom of infection.
 Pain, swelling, and warmness of a testis appear usually 1–2 weeks after the onset of parotitis but can occur up to six weeks later.
 During mumps orchitis, the scrotum is tender and inflamed.
 It occurs in 10–40% of pubertal and post-pubertal males who contract mumps.
 Usually, mumps orchitis affects only one testis but in 10–30% of cases both are affected.
 Mumps orchitis is accompanied by inflammation of the epididymis, called epididymitis, about 85% of the time, typically occurring before orchitis.
 The onset of mumps orchitis is associated with a high-grade fever, vomiting, headache, and malaise.
 In prepubertal males, orchitis is rare as symptoms are usually restricted to parotitis.

 A variety of other inflammatory conditions may also occur as a result of mumps virus infection, including: